-Learn negotiating skills so you can strengthen your ability to ask for a promotion, higher compensation, or better benefits.
-Women especially need to take steps to enhance their negotiating abilities and take the steps to take to achieve what they deserve.
+Learn negotiating skills to strengthen your ability to ask for a promotion, higher compensation, or better benefits.
+Women especially need to take steps to enhance their negotiating skills and take steps to take to achieve what they deserve.

 I hired this person to start soon after because of the upcoming demands for our group.
 Within the first couple of weeks, he would leave in the early evening during the busy earnings season.

-While he was intelligent but he didn’t try to fit with the other associates.
-I felt awkward that I made a wrong decision by putting too much weight on someone’s recommendation that solely wanted to do this person a favor.
+While intelligent, he didn’t try to fit in with the other associates.
+I felt awkward that I had made a wrong decision by putting too much weight on someone’s recommendation that solely wanted to do this person a favor.

 7. Talking With A Significant Other About Money

 When you are first dating, you don’t usually talk about what you earn or deal with money.
-However, as you become more serious, you may want to find out about each other’s values, including financial priorities.
+However, as you become more serious, you should learn about each other’s values, including financial priorities.
 How financially compatible you both are matters in the short and long run.
 It is alright if you both earn different incomes, but you should share your life goals.
 Your financial goals are very much a part of that.
-You want to avoid financial infidelity, which is damaging a valued relationship.
+You want to avoid financial infidelity, damaging a valued relationship.

-They may not know each others’ salaries, savings amounts, or debt levels.
-Yet money accounts for many of the decisions you will make over a lifetime with your spouse or significant other.
+They may not know each other’s salaries, savings, or debt levels.
+Yet money accounts for many of the decisions you will make with your spouse or significant other over a lifetime.
 My husband Craig and I have very different attitudes about money, which have caused many financial issues.
 This conflict requires us to have awkward or even difficult conversations.
 However, the more I talk to others about money, it becomes clear that couples could be more comfortable discussing money.

 Some 72% of Americans say they’d reconsider a romantic relationship because of another person’s debt, according to the latest findings from Finder.com.

-Couples often lie about their money, whether it is lying about their purchases or paying the bills on time.
 I had a funny (not so amusing) conversation with my dentist the other day about another awkward situation he once faced.
-He treated two spouses in his office but always separately as most couples don’t usually come on the same day.
+He treated two spouses in his office but always separately, as most couples don’t usually come on the same day.
+Couples often lie about their money, whether about their purchases or paying the bills on time.

-One day, the wife and husband came together for dental work they needed to do.
+One day, the wife and husband came together for their needed dental work.
 The dentist was working on the wife, who had a problem with her denture.
 The door was partially open, and the husband came in to see how much longer the wife would be as he had to leave to go back to work.
-When he saw his wife of 30 plus years with her teeth removed, something he never knew about, he went ballistic.
-He was angry at his wife’s sudden transformation, that is, toothless, but he also demanded to know how much it cost and why she hadn’t told him.
+When he saw his wife of 30-plus years with her teeth removed, something he never knew about, he went ballistic.
+He was angry at his wife’s sudden transformation, toothless, but he also demanded to know how much it cost and why she hadn’t told him.
 They left this office, apparently a miserable couple!

-The bottom line is that you need to be open, transparent, and honest about your significant other’s financial issues.
-Hiding financial problems could lead to different circumstances, distrust, and, potentially, divorce.
-Deal with it gracefully and early so you can resolve the issues together.
+The bottom line is that you must be open, transparent, and honest about your significant other’s financial issues.
+Hiding financial problems could lead to different circumstances, distrust, and divorce.
+Deal with it gracefully and early so you can resolve the problems together.

 8. When People Tell You How To Spend Your Money